Nature is the main attraction

 Ryfylke is only a short drive from Stavanger and Haugesund.
 You can also get to the region by bus or boat.
 Here you will find bus, speedboat and ferry routes.

 Take plenty of time and enjoy a snack at the many unique picnic areas while you soak up the views of the fjords and mountains.

 Ryfylke is concerned with sustainability.
-Both the Lysefjord and Suldal municipality have been awarded Sustainable Destination status and many of the operators in the region have eco-label certification.
+Both the Lysefjord, Sauda municipality and Suldal municipality are participating in the Sustainable Destination Program, and many of the operators in the region have eco-label certification.